MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 template <class T, size_t Size>
 span(const array<T, Size>&) -> span<const T, Size>;

-// Allows the element type to be deduced from the iterator and sentinel.
+// Allows the element type to be deduced from the iterator and the end of the span.
 // The iterator must be contiguous

 template <contiguous_iterator It, class End>